speckitor/NekoDownloader/README.md

 ## Install from Flathub
 coming soon...

+## Installing with flatpak

+1. Clone the repository.
+2. Run in the project directory:

+    `sudo make install_flatpak`

+3. You can uninstall application with:

+    `sudo make uninstall_flatpak`

 ## How to build
-It is written in C, simple and clean code, with few third-party dependencies:

-1. Clone the code from github.
+1. Clone the repository.
 2. Install gtk4, glib-2.0, json-glib-1.0, libadwaita-1, libcurl, makefile, gcc.
 3. Run in the project directory:

     `sudo make install`

+4. You can uninstall application with:

+    `sudo make uninstall`